XinshaoAmosWang/XinshaoAmosWang.github.io/Blogs/_posts/2020-06-07-Progressive-self-label-correction.md

 ---

-For any specific discussion or potential future collaboration, please feel free to contact me.
+For any specific discussion or potential future collaboration, please feel free to contact me. <br />
 As a young researcher, your interest and star (citation) will mean a lot for me and my collaborators. <br />
 Paper link: [https://arxiv.org/abs/2005.03788](https://arxiv.org/abs/2005.03788)
 ```
-Cite our work if you find it useful
+Cite our work kindly if you find it useful:
 @article{wang2020proselflc,
-  title={ProSelfLC: Progressive Self Label Correction
-  for Training Robust Deep Neural Networks},
+    title={{ProSelfLC}: Progressive Self Label Correction for Training Robust Deep Neural Networks},
-  author={Wang, Xinshao and Hua, Yang and Kodirov, Elyor and Robertson, Neil M},
+    author={Wang, Xinshao and Hua, Yang and Kodirov, Elyor and Clifton, David A and Robertson, Neil M},
     journal={arXiv preprint arXiv:2005.03788},
     year={2020}
 }
 ```